BigPolarBear1/factorization/README.md

 UPDATE: Check the final chapter in my paper.
 I just realized today as I was working out the details, where I do things like mod ( N, 5 ), it's too much brute force calculations with N in the modulus and not practical.
 But we can use our original polynomial instead that found the initial smooth.
 It's nearly there now..... let me fix that paper today or tomorrow.

-AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAH.
-I see it now.
-I went on a little tangent there.
-If we just purely focus on finding distinct coefficients that reproduce the original smooth in the integers, that's way easier then finding it mod N because then we end up having to consider too many solutions mod p.
-But it was the correct line of thinking.
-Fuck I'm stressed today.

 -----------------------------------------------

 URGENT NOTE: I am urgently looking for any country to grant me a visa and employment.
 A country that doesn't extradite to the US.